-How to Prepare for a Call
+How to Prepare to Call a Substance Abuse Hotline Number

 - Age of the person who needs treatment

 - How long they’ve been using

 - Physical and mental health conditions that may need additional support